Is Buffalo Leather Durable?

 Type of animal leather determines general quality

 Different animal leather has different thickness, grain structure, fiber thickness, and fiber density.
 These factors all play into the durability of the leather.
 When referring to cattle, Bull leather is typically more dense than a heifer, and is therefore stronger.
-If we are to look at American Bison/Buffalo vs Cattle, the fiber density of Buffalo is a bit less because the fibers are thicker.
-We’ve been worked with cow and Buffalo hide for decades and we’ve found Buffalo leather durability to be as strong or stronger than cow leather.
+If we look at American Bison/Buffalo vs Cattle, the fiber density of Buffalo is a bit less because the fibers are thicker.
+We’ve worked with cow and Buffalo hide for decades and we’ve found Buffalo leather durability to be as strong or stronger than cow leather.

 Leather grades play a significant role in durability